 Muze Trust Summer Programme 2019

-This summer, Muze supported the visit of 4 young musicians to visit Zambia and exchange ideas and learning strategies with musicians in Zambia.
+This summer, Muze supported 4 young musicians who visited Zambia to exchange ideas and learning strategies with Zambian musicians.

 One of our participants, Belle Allan, speaks of her experience: